vuganebojsa/Movie-Store-Novalite-Internship/README.md

 # movie-store-app

-This app was made using .net web api, it was testeg with swagger.
+This app was made using .net web api, it was testet with swagger and some unit tests.
 The database used was a local sql server.

 # Whats it about